GitHawkApp/GitHawk/Setup.md

 	* FreetimeWatch
 	* FreetimeWatch Extension

-3. Under each of these targets make sure your in the _General_ tab. **Change the team** to the team associated with your Apple Developer Account and switch the bundle ID’s like so:
+3. Under each of these targets make sure you're in the _General_ tab. **Change the team** to the team associated with your Apple Developer Account and switch the bundle ID’s like so:

 	**Freetime**: *com.xxxx.freetime* ➡️
 	*com.`<yourRegularBundleName>`.freetime*